 Frequently Asked Questions about Flushing

-4. What if I did laundry and discolored water stained my clothes?
+5. What if I did laundry and the discolored water stained my clothes?

-Do NOT dry the clothes (keep them wet) or they will become permanetly stained when dried.
-Commercial rust removers are available to you free-of-charge at BPU Customer Service or at Town and Village offices (Town of Ellicott office and Falconer, Celoron, Lakewood Village offices).
-The products also are available at stores for you to purchase.
-When your water clears (refer to Question 2), re-wash your clothes using the rust remover - there are instructions on the packet or bottle.
-We apologize for the inconvenience - through advertising we try to reach as many customers as possible with information regarding flushing.
-Flushing is a process that we must do for water quality, water flow and hydrant maintenance purposes.
+Do not dry the clothes (keep them wet) or they will become permanently stained when dried.
+Commercial rust removers are available to you free of charge at BPU Customer Service or at Town and Village offices (Town of Ellicott office and Falconer, Celoron, Lakewood Village offices).
+Or you can go to the store and buy one yourself.
+When your water clears up (refer to Question 3), re-wash your clothes using the rust remover - there are instructions on the packet or bottle.

-6. What if I were using hot water and I started seeing discolored water? / What if pulled discolored water into my hot water tank?
+6. What if I pulled discolored water into my hot water tank?

 We recommend that you store some water a day or so ahead of time so that you have some available for drinking and cooking during your scheduled flushing time.

 Our water distribution system is old and has unlined cast iron pipes.
 Water flowing through the iron pipes leads to rust build-up in the pipes; this is in addition to the build-up of sediment and minerals that naturally occur in the water.
-Twice a year, the BPU performs hydrant flushing to clean out the rust and sediment from the pipes.
+Therefore, the BPU performs hydrant flushing twice a year to clean out the rust and sediment from the pipes.
 This allows for greater water flow through the pipes and allows the flushing operators to perform valve and hydrant inspections for fire protection.

-12. Why haven't other places I've lived in performed flushing?
+10. Why havenít other places I have lived in performed flushing?

 The BPU flushes during the daytime primarily because of increased visibility and safety.
 Better visibility during the day allows operators to more effectively monitor the clarity of the water flowing from the hydrant and track the flow of the water in an effort to avoid property damage.
 Also, operators can see and be seen better during the day which is safer for all of those involved.

-15. My area was just flushed and I am experiencing low pressure or volume from my faucet.
+12. My area was just flushed and I am experiencing low pressure or volume from my faucet, why?

 Did you use water during your scheduled flushing time and was the water discolored?
 If so, then the sediment in the discolored water may have clogged the screen (or aerator) in the faucet and it needs to be cleared.
-If that is not the issue, then we can send a BPU Customer Service Field Representative to your home to check it out.
+If that is not the issue, then please contact BPU Customer Service for assistance.